Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Introduction

 From the nested structure of $\check \cz$ and scaling properties of subordinators, it follows that $f_j(\cdot)=\bar F_j(\cdot/(1+\cdot))$, where $\bar F_j=1-F_j$, and $F_j$ is the distribution function of $\prod_{i=1}^jB_i$, with $B_1,\ldots,B_k$ independent random variables, $B_i\sim$ Beta$(1-\a_i,\a_i)$.
 This agrees with the aging results of~\cite{BD} (in Section B), as far as conditions are comparable.
 We discuss this in more detail in Appendix~\ref{app3}.

-\begin{observacao} It is also worth remarking that the $J_1$ topology plays a crucial for establishing the convergences in~\eqref{pip} and~\eqref{pi1} as corollaries of Theorems~\ref{teo:pserg} and~\ref{teo:1serg}, respectively, although this is not immediate, since the event in the probability in~\eqref{pii} is almost surely discontinuous for $\hat\cz$.
+\begin{observacao} It is also worth remarking that the $J_1$ topology plays a crucial for establishing the convergences in~\eqref{pip} and~\eqref{pi1} as corollaries of Theorems~\ref{teo:pserg} and~\ref{teo:1serg}, respectively, although this is not immediate, since the {indicator function of the} event in the probability in~\eqref{pii} is almost surely discontinuous for $\hat\cz$ {\footnote{ {Given a trajectory in such an event, one may approximate it by trajectories in path space which do not are not constant in the given interval, and are thus not in the event.}}}.
 We discuss this point in more detail in Appendix~\ref{app3}, along with other ways of signalling the aging phenomenon in more direct ways from Theorems~\ref{teo:pserg} and~\ref{teo:1serg}. \end{observacao}

-\begin{observacao} Going back to a comment at the beginning of Subsection~\ref{previous}, it is perhaps intriguing that~\cite{BD} imposes an ordering condition on the $\a_j$'s ---see Section B---, which is not absolutey needed for our results, and neither seemingly for the computations of~\cite{BD}; the limiting aging functions are certainly well defined without that.
+\begin{observacao} Going back to a comment at the beginning of Subsection~\ref{previous}, it is perhaps intriguing that~\cite{BD} imposes an ordering condition on the $\a_j$'s ---see Section B---, which is not absolutely needed for our results, and neither seemingly for the computations of~\cite{BD}; the limiting aging functions are certainly well defined without that.
 Does it originate out of a physicality/naturalness concern, as the one raised in~\cite{SN} (and explained at the end of Subsection~\ref{ssec:sn})? \end{observacao}